RanaUniverse/note_taking_bot/some_ideas.md

 /activate_my_account :- Ask for some user informations step by step to save in the database.

+## /register :-

+1. First it will try to add him in the databse. if it ok then ok
+2. If it got failed it should check if this already in the database table or not,
+3. I have added this successfully.

 ## My Ideas

 Here i will keep writing some ideas i want to do with bot or related this project.